ankitsikkacts/AgentFound-Starter-Kit/README.md

 git clone this repo in aws shell

 Run Ec2_creation.sh

-Create agents using sh script, note down the keys & Tokens
+Add IAM User names in the  setup_agent.sh script to Create agents . note down the keys & Tokens

 Connect to EC2 using SSH command